Got digestive problems? Try the best teas for digestion: Phyllanthus niruri (Chanca Piedra) and Terminalia chebula (Haritaki).

 - Drink lots of water.
 Keeping yourself hydrated is essential to your digestive health.

-- Support efficient and healthy digestion with a daily supplement like Phyllanthus niruri tea (also known as Chanca Piedra and Stone Breaker) or Terminalia chebula (also called Haritaki).
+- Support efficient and healthy digestion with a daily supplement.
+We recommend Phyllanthus niruri herbal tea or extract, as well as Terminalia chebula herbal extract (also called Haritaki).

 Try the Best Teas for Digestive Problems

-Consider drinking teas for digestion like Phyllanthus niruri and Terminalia chebula.
+Consider drinking herbal teas and extracts for digestion like Phyllanthus niruri and Terminalia chebula.

 Terminalia chebula (Haritaki)